How Do I Shop for Natural Gas?

 4. Company Type

-In the state of Virginia, two kinds of companies sell natural gas to households.
+In states with natural gas deregulation, two kinds of companies sell natural gas to households.

 - Default utility: This is your local utility, which owns and maintains the infrastructure and delivers the natural gas to all customers within their territory.
 You can choose to buy the natural gas from these companies.
 While market conditions can influence the price, what you pay is typically regulated by the state commission.

 - Competitive supplier: These companies purchase natural gas from the wholesale market and sell them to consumers.
 You can buy natural gas from this company, but your default utility will still take care of your billing and any outages you might experience.